 The ultimate responsibility for the patient lies with you, so be vigilant about checking in with your teammate to make sure that they understand the task and feel comfortable doing it.
-If they need guidance, delegate supervision to another nurse or supervise them yourself.
+If they need guidance, delegate supervision to another nurse or supervise the person yourself.
 Follow up with the patient and the staff member to see how it went.
 And remember to always have colleagues report any issues or concerns immediately.

-Skills You’ll Need to Have to Delegate Effectively
+Skills You’ll Need to Delegate Effectively

 Delegation in nursing isn’t just about getting work off your plate; it’s also about training other team members so that they know how to do their jobs properly.
 All in all, good delegation requires a number of skills, including:

-- Effective Planning: Start the day by planning out which tasks to delegate (and to whom) so you can keep everyone on the same schedule.
+- Effective Planning: Start the day by planning which tasks to delegate (and to whom) so you can keep everyone on the same schedule.

 - Good Communication: Know how to explain to teammates what needs to be done in a clear and efficient way.